jonsimonsen/webaoa/README.md

 -Under development...
 -Added images and description to the different activity centers.
 -Made a slight change in how phone numbers are displayed.
+-Changed the JS to read additional html from files.
+Does this for the banner so far.
+-Firefox still works fine, but Chrome must be started from cmd (start chrome --allow-file-access-from-files).
+-Planning to make some changes to how info is passed from html files to JS files.

 TODO: An idea of combining DREIS and DagsJobben into a single page with JS to select the content exists, but it is currently unclear if this is a reasonable step (considering resulting design and time usage).